julianvmodesto/prezto/README.md

 Prezto will work with any recent release of Zsh, but the minimum required version is 4.3.17.

+Make sure git-crypt is installed, for sourcing secrets.

   1. Launch Zsh:

         zsh